Creatine Price Index (updated weekly)

 What to watch next week

-• Whether the Optimum Nutrition UK Amazon deal stays live or disappears without warning
+• Whether the Optimum Nutrition UK Amazon price (£24.99) becomes the new normal or disappears

 How the Creatine Price Index Works